HaiderNuur/Data-Analyst-Journey/Foundations: Data, Data Everywhere/Quizzes.md

 Q8: You read an interesting article in a magazine and want to share it in the discussion forum.
 What should you do when posting?
 Select all that apply.
 Anser: Check for your post for typos and grammatical errors, make sure the article is relevant to data-analytics.

+# Week Two
+Q1: A junior data analyst is seeking out new experiences in order to gain knowledge.
+They watch videos and read articles about data analytics.
+They ask experts questions.
+Which analytical skill are they using?

+A: Curiosity

+Q2: Understanding context is an analytical skill best described by which of the following?
+Select all that apply

+A: Gathering additional information about data to understand the bigger picture, identifying the motivation behind the collection of a dataset, adding descriptive headers to columns of data in a spreadsheet

+Q3: A data analyst works for an appliance manufacturer.
+Last year, the company’s profits were down.
+Lower profits can be a result of fewer people buying appliances, higher costs to make appliances, or a combination of both.
+The analyst recognizes that those are big issues to solve, so they break down the problems into smaller pieces to analyze them in an orderly way.
+Which analytical skill are they using?

+A: A technical mindset

+Q4:Data design is how you organize information; data strategy is the management of the people, processes, and tools used in data analysis.

+A: True

+Q5: Question 5
+The manager at a music shop notices that more trombones are repaired on the days when Alex and Jasmine work the same shift.
+After some investigation, the manager discovers that Alex is excellent at fixing slides, and Jasmine is great at shaping mouthpieces.
+Working together, Alex and Jasmine repair trombones faster.
+The manager is happy to have discovered this relationship and decides to always schedule Alex and Jasmine for the same shifts.
+In this scenario, the manager used which quality of analytical thinking?

+A: Correlation

+Q6: Question 6
+The five whys is a technique that involves asking, “Why?” five times in order to achieve what goal?

+A: Identify the root cause of a problem

+Q7:Question 7
+An airport wants to make its luggage-handling process faster and simpler for travelers.
+A data analyst examines and evaluates how the process works currently in order to achieve the goal of a more efficient process.
+What methodology do they use?

+A: Gap analysis

+Q8: Question 8
+A company is receiving negative comments on social media about their products.
+To solve this problem, a data analyst uses each of their five analytical skills: curiosity, understanding context, having a technical mindset, data design, and data strategy.
+This makes it possible for the analyst to use facts to guide business strategy and figure out how to improve customer satisfaction.
+What is this an example of?

+A:Data-driven decision making